nehitha15107/Nehitha15107/README.md

 🙋🏻‍ I am Indian 🙋🏻‍

 👩🏻‍💻 I'm interested in coding!
-Making playfull games and useful apps for users.
+Making playful games and useful apps for users.

 👉🏻I've also joined WhiteHat Jr coding Platform!

 🙂I can make games using Javascript and I can design websites using HTML and CSS.
 I've also learned JSX and PYTHON.

-🎶 I Like to listen K-pop.
-I'm a K-pop fandom.🎶

-🎶My favourite K-pop band is BTS💜(방탄소년단)!!🎧

 ⭐My dream city is Seoul (서울), South Korea (대한민국)⭐